 Non-Adherence in the Value-Based Care Model Era

-The ‘value-based care models that align reimbursement with the delivery of higher quality and more cost-effective care are not going away.
-These models have a profound impact on how MTM services are utilized.
+The value-based care models that align reimbursement with the delivery of higher quality and more cost-effective care are not going away.
+These models have a profound impact on how comprehensive medication management (CMM) services are utilized.

-More importantly, an effective MTM program that utilizes clinical pharmacists can dramatically improve adherence and patient health through regimented chronic condition management, eliminate the fear of medication-related side-effects through patient education, proactively identify medication adherence gaps, and drive appropriate interventions.
+More importantly, an effective CMM program that utilizes clinical pharmacists can dramatically improve adherence and patient health through regimented chronic condition management, eliminate the fear of medication-related side-effects through education, proactively identify medication adherence gaps, and drive appropriate interventions.